 He began his career as a sports reporter at WYFF TV in Greenville, South Carolina, and then became the weekend sports anchor at WIS TV in Columbia, South Carolina.

-Todd's an accomplished amateur golfer, abstract artist, and recreational boxer ... he trained at the Tiger Academy of Martial Arts and the Alpharetta Police Athletic League ... but urges those interested in the recreation to not box certain highly focused women who are in training to become paid professionals as there are much less painful ways to submit to the pugilistic wishes of the opposite sex.
+Todd's an accomplished amateur golfer, abstract artist, and recreational boxer ... he's trained at the Tiger Academy of Martial Arts, the Alpharetta Police Athletic League, and Delgado Boxing ... but urges those interested in the recreation to not box certain highly focused women who are in training to become paid professionals as there are much less painful ways to submit to the pugilistic wishes of the opposite sex.

 See Todd's remarkable abstract and folk art work at Action Jackson Art at www.actionjacksonart.com

-He's run twelve marathons in eight different states and five half-marathons in his home city, as well as the granddaddy of all obstacle course races, the "Tough Mudder."
+He's run thirteen marathons in eight different states and five half-marathons in his home city, as well as the granddaddy of all obstacle course races, the "Tough Mudder."